• Skip to primary navigation

 Is Costa Rica safe?
 Yes, it is a safe country to visit, even for solo travelers and solo female travelers.
 Costa Rica doesn’t have an army but they do have a police force and a tourism police.
 Petty theft is the most common crime.

 Do I need a 4×4 in Costa Rica?
 That depends.
-First, if you’re going to popular destinations such as San Jose, La Fortuna, Manuel Antonio, Tamarindo, Puerto Viejo and Jaco, no. But if you plan to stay in more remote places or if your hotel is outside city center, then probably yes, or at least a high clearance car with a strong engine.
+First, if you’re going to popular destinations such as San Jose, La Fortuna, Manuel Antonio, Tamarindo, Puerto Viejo and Jaco, no. But if you plan to stay in more remote places or if your hotel is up in the mountains, then probably yes, or at least a high clearance car with a strong engine during dry season.
 These are places like Monteverde, San Vito, Osa Peninsula, Uvita, Dominical, Nicoya Peninsula, Bajos del Toro and Golfito.
 Always check with your host if a 4×4 is required to get to your lodging.

 Is Costa Rica expensive?
 Yes.
 Just because it’s in Central America, don’t expect dirt cheap prices like Southeast Asia or Nicaragua.
 Average prices for standard hotels are around $80-100 USD a night and tours can range from $40-$280 USD per person.
 Nearly every attraction has an entrance fee.
 However, it is totally possible to travel on a budget but it does require more planning.